galaxyproject/training-material/topics/statistics/tutorials/intro_deep_learning/tutorial.md

 >
 {: .hands_on}

 The tool returns a JSON output file containing data about the nueral network layers and their attributes like their types, number of units they have and their activation functions.
 This file is used as an input to the next step where the architecture of the neural network is completed by adding optimiser, loss function, and training parameters such as number of epochs and batch size.
+The loss function is chosen as `binary_crossentropy` as the learning task is classification of two labels (0 and 1).

 ### Create architecture: Add training parameters